by Michael Meigs

 Jennifer Underwood and Suzanne Balling combine to produce theatre to transform the Santa Cruz Center not only into Steubenville, Ohio, in the 1960s but also into a magic lantern of memory.

 Jennifer Underwood and Suzanne Balling have worked together on stage before, perhaps most memorably in the 2009 Different Stages production of Christopher Durang's Miss Witherspoon which brought Balling a B. Iden Payne award as supporting actor in a comedy.
 That production, like the current staging of Mrs. Mannerly by Jeffrey Hatcher, was directed by Karen Jambon.
-Both works are lightly ironic comedies; both show these two very familiar and much applauded Austin actresses to great advantage. …
+Both works are lightly ironic comedies; both show these two very familiar and much applauded Austin actresses to great …

 by Michael Meigs